XULRunner42/marty-nerdland/articles/olcott-reef.markdown

  Another historical photo shows the tugboat and barge getting ready to move out of Olcott Harbor and dump the reef materials to start the reef-building process.
+The photo of the two people shows Mr. Rod Hedley of Hedley Boat Co., who was the founder of the Olcott Reef, and Katherine Bailey, graduate student at SUNY Brockport who is interested in learning about and restoring the reef.

 https://www.dropbox.com/sh/6cbifeieq9t6u7j/AAAvKTqiJVARLAYx8nE4F8W8a?dl=0